 Summer Program at Monique Johnson Center

-The River of Hope’s new addition of the Fish Lab includes peer guided data collection as well as brief seminars on data analysis, invasive species, educational dissection demonstrations of the invasive species to the Anacostia River -- the blue catfish, and other partner-led STEM engagement sessions.
+The River of Hope’s new addition of the Fish Lab includes peer-guided data collection and brief seminars on data analysis, invasive species, educational dissection demonstrations of the invasive species to the Anacostia River -- the blue catfish, and other partner-led STEM engagement sessions.

 Friday Night Fish Lab is leading dissections of the invasive species to the Anacostia watershed, the blue catfish!
 Come on down to the Monique Johnson Anacostia River Center to learn with us as we collect data and learn about the anatomical structure of these strong fish!
 And, come fishing with us on the dock next to Diamond Teague Park!

 5-8PM Diamond Teague Park (1520 First St. SE) across from Nationals Park.

 ALL PARTICIPANTS must sign up on Eventbrite and complete the linked waiver below!
 First come, first onto the dock!
 (No RSVP necessary to attend the dissections; we will let you know on the fishing dock when we're about to start a dissection and you can come on up!)

 Also, check out our Instagram for updates!
 We look forward to fishing with you!

 Capital Guardian Cadets leading the way by collecting data on each blue catfish we catch!